dpavansekhar/Voice-Enabled-Assistance-for-Rural-India/Readme.md

-# 📚 FAQ Retrieval System Using Word Embeddings
+# 📚 Multi-Lingual Assitance for Rural India

 This project implements an intelligent FAQ retrieval system that returns the most relevant answer to a user query using semantic similarity techniques.
 The system employs **Word2Vec** and **GloVe** embeddings to understand the context and meaning of questions, even if they are phrased differently.